-In the study, respondents also expressed mixed reactions on whether the company uses search engine marketing to advertise for company products (mean=3.30) and standard deviation of 1.170.
+In the study, respondents also expressed mixed reactions on whether "the company uses search engine marketing to advertise for company products" with a mean of 3.361 and standard deviation of 0.742.
 This implies that the company does not usually use search engines in advertising of its products.
-Therefore the organization does not particularly use search engines to do its advertising and this has a great influence.
+Therefore, the organization does not particularly use search engines to do its advertising and this has a great influence.

-During the administered interview guide, the respondents said the effect of online advertising on business sustainability is that K2 Telecom Limited uses social media to advertise its products, website to advertise for its products, search engine marketing to advertise for company products and SMS on line to advertise its products.
+During the administered interview guide, the respondents said the effect of online advertising on business sustainability is that Uganda Telecom Limited uses social media to advertise its products, website to advertise for its products, search engine marketing to advertise for company products and SMS on line to advertise its products.